GeorgBD/02203_A2_SystemVerilog/algorithm_notes.md

 3. BUFFER_IN  - 6 pixels - Holds reads from MEM (THIRD ROW).
 4. SHREG A    - 6 pixels - Holds values Popped from FIFO A.
 5. SHREG B    - 6 pixels - Holds values Popped from FIFO B.
-6. BUFFER_RES - 4 pixels - Holds results calculated.
-When 4 results write and wipe.
+6. BUFFER_RES - 7 pixels - Holds results calculated.
+When 7 results write bottom 4 and shift 4 down.

 ##### Algorithm step by step: